AvantikaSharma2307/Brainly/README.md

-# ✨ Quick Summarizer & Share ✨
+# ✨Brainly AI Quick Summarizer & Share ✨

 A web app to **upload documents, summarize them, edit the summary, and share via email**! 🚀📄✉️